igd-geo/lidarserv/README.md

    - `%i` Will be replaced by an ascending sequence of numbers.
 (Each time the evaluation is executed, `%i` is incremented by 1)
  - `points_file`, `trajectory_file`: Files containing the point data to use for the tests.
  - `offset`: New origin of the point data.
+ - `las_point_record_format`: The point record format of the internal indexed files.
+Possible values: `0` to `3`.
+ - `enable_cooldown`: If set to `true`, the evaluation will wait for a cooldown period after each run.
+This is useful to prevent the CPU from overheating during long evaluations.

 The evaluation consists of several runs.
 Each run is configured in its own section `[runs.*]`.
 The example above only defines a single run called `example`, in the `[runs.example]` section.
 Each run will execute tests for all possible